Skip to content

 • neo-blessed -- the most active fork, positioned as a drop-in replacement.
 Applies bug fixes and compatibility patches, with recent npm releases (v2.0.2 as of early 2026).

-• blessed-ng -- another community maintenance fork.
+• blessed-ng -- another community maintenance fork (discontinued, repo removed).

 • @terminal-junkies/neo-blessed -- a fork of neo-blessed with additional bug fixes.